-Ottawa, ON …CATAAlliance, Canada’s One Voice for Innovation Lobby Group is pleased to name David Perry, CEO, Perry-Martel International, as a Chief Talent Officer with a mandate to advance Canadian human resource leadership as part of CATA’s competitive innovation nation agenda.
+Ottawa, ON …CATAAlliance, Canada’s One Voice for Innovation Lobby Group is pleased to name David Perry, CEO, Perry-Martel International, as Chief Talent Officer with a mandate to advance Canadian human resources leadership as part of CATA’s competitive innovation nation agenda.

 According to Mr Perry, “ The fresh thinking of a skilled leader has the potential to unleash innovation, empower employees, and generate wealth for the company.
 Similarly, a bad hire may mortally wound the organization and cause ripple effects throughout the entire economy.
 I have a passion to help create public policies to attract and keep best talent in Canada and to instill work cultures that help people reach their full potential.”

-David Perry was recently interviewed on TechNOW where he talks about the inconsistency between proposed Canadian federal tax policy and immigration policy.
+David Perry was recently interviewed on TechNOW’s Talent Matters Video Channel where he talks about the inconsistency between proposed Canadian federal tax policy and immigration policy.
 He will be providing a series of educational videos dealing with human resource challenges and opportunities.

 A veteran of more than 1000 projects, David is a student of leadership and its effect on organizations ranging from private equity ventures and construction/engineering companies, to global technology corporations.
 With a 99.97% success rate, he has closed 1000+ projects and personally negotiated in excess of $250M in salaries.
 His creative recruiting principles lead to him being nicknamed the ‘Rogue Recruiter’ by The Wall Street Journal.